Stronger global player with merger of O&M unit and Sembmarine: Keppel

-SINGAPORE - The combination of Keppel Offshore & Marine (O&M) and Sembcorp Marine will create a stronger and more competitive global player that can capitalise on growing opportunities amid the energy transition.
+The combination of Keppel Offshore & Marine (O&M) and Sembcorp Marine will create a stronger and more competitive global player which can capitalise on growing opportunities amid the energy transition.

 Responding to shareholders' questions ahead of its upcoming annual general meeting, Keppel said that by combining the best-in-class expertise of both Keppel O&M and Sembmarine, the combined entity would be able to accelerate the companies' pivot towards renewables and clean energy.